The MA Archaeology is a flexible degree that prepares you for a career in research, the commercial sector or heritage management.

 Class sizes are kept to a minimum but vary depending on the modules selected.

-You may also have the opportunity to participate in staff research excavations in Europe (Crusades project), the Isle of Islay, or more locally at the famous Silchester Roman town excavation.
+You may also have the opportunity to participate in staff research excavations in Europe (Crusades project), the Isle of Islay, or more locally at an Anglo-Saxon monastery in the vicinity of Holy Trinity church in village of Cookham.

 Research in Archaeology is nurtured by world-class research clusters.
 These clusters provide an interdisciplinary environment for advancing social and scientific approaches to past communities and environments as well as issues of fundamental significance, including environmental change, health, diet, social diversity and inclusivity, and cultural heritage.
 We benefit from excellent resources for both humanities-based and science-based archaeological research, and have strong research links and collaborations with departments across the University and external institutions.